(Last updated on August 5, 2024.)

 MuseScore allows inputting “after notes (i.e. graces after a non-grace note)”, but they are treated as same as normal “before” grace notes.
 JapoScore can treat after notes if a slur is across notes as A in the example.

-B is an example where grace notes are at the end of measure (graces are input as after notes on MuseScore).
+B is an example where grace notes are at the end of the measure (graces are input as after notes on MuseScore).

 (Caution) Do not stop a slur at a grace note in “before” grace notes.
 JapoScore treats all slur stops at a grace note as “after notes”.